Hecate2/blockchain-security-guidelines/README.md

 And execute the common best practices to prevent underflow and overflow!

+#### Safe components do not automatically bring a safe system

+Read codes using depth-first search, instead of breadth-first search.

 # P2P network layer

 #### Only relay verified payloads